Flow Offloading

-Using LuCI web UI: Network → Firewall and select “Software flow offloading” or “Hardware flow offloading”, then hit “Save & Apply”.
+Using LuCI web UI: Network → Firewall, from the dropdown select “Software flow offloading” or “Hardware flow offloading” depending on your hardware and desired features, then hit “Save & Apply”.

 CLI with UCI (choose the one option you want):